FEATURED ONLINE MBA PROGRAMS

 The Executive MBA program at the University of Idaho is a small one - approximately 20 students are admitted per year, and it's intense.
 Though formatted for working students, it is exhibits both rigor and depth.
 Most students are working adults (the average age of students in the program is 39) who are balancing demanding leadership-track jobs with their studies.
 The on-campus degree program involves four semesters, including a one-week summer residence in the first year one and a three-day residence between year one and year two.
 The coursework emphasizes five themes: leadership, globalization, sustainability, decision-making and relationship management.

-This program, new as of January 2013, is a joint effort between Brigham Young University-Idaho (BYU-Idaho) and Utah State University (USU).The faculty of USU's Jon M. Huntsman School of Business teach the same MBA curriculum offered at Utah State on the BYU-Idaho campus in Rexburg.
-Classes are offered Friday evenings and Saturday mornings; this 36 credit hour program takes approximately two years to complete.
+This program is a joint effort between Brigham Young University-Idaho (BYU-Idaho) and Utah State University (USU).The faculty of USU's Jon M. Huntsman School of Business teach the same MBA curriculum offered at Utah State on the BYU-Idaho campus in Rexburg.
+Classes are offered Friday evenings and Saturday mornings; this program takes approximately two years to complete.
 It is AACSB accredited.

 Boise State University's College of Business and Economics offers several MBA programs.
 If you recently graduated with a bachelor's degree, consider the Career Start MBA, a full-time traditional program that requires no work experience.
 If you have a full-time job, you can pursue your MBA in the evening with the Professional MBA program that extends the curriculum across 32 months.
 Seasoned executives on an upper management career track have the option of the Executive MBA; this program requires at least six years of management experience.
 Like the Professional MBA, you can pursue this degree part time, attending classes a few days per month.
 In addition, the school offers an Operational Excellence Executive MBA in conjunction with the Kaizen institute; this program incorporates Lean and Six Sigma and requires a one-week "study mission" to Japan.
 For those looking for study online, Boise State also offers an online MBA option that can be completed in as little as a year.
 Each of these programs is fully accredited by the AACSB.